Representations of Lie groups: Admissible representations and -modules

 A fundamental result about the structure of semisimple Lie groups is

 \begin{theorem} (E. Cartan) Every semisimple Lie group $G$ has a maximal compact subgroup $K\subset G$ which is unique up to conjugation. \end{theorem}

-\begin{example} For $G=SL_n(\Bbb R)$ we have $K=SO(n)$ and for $G=SL_n(\Bbb C)$ we have $G=SU(n)$. \end{example}
+\begin{example} For $G=SL_n(\Bbb R)$ we have $K=SO(n)$ and for $G=SL_n(\Bbb C)$ we have $K=SU(n)$. \end{example}

-We will say that a continuous representation $V$ of $G$ is {\bf admissible} if it is $K$-admissible with respect to a maximal compact subgroup $K\subset G$ (does not matter which since they are all conjugate).
+We will say that a continuous representation $V$ of $G$ is {\bf admissible} if it is $K$-admissible with respect to a maximal compact subgroup $K\subset G$ (this does not depend on the choice of $K$ since they are all conjugate).

 \begin{theorem} (Harish-Chandra's admissibility theorem, \cite{HC2}) Every irreducible unitary representation of a semisimple Lie group is admissible. \end{theorem}

 We will not give a proof (see \cite{HC2},\cite{Ga}).